Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Fractional qusiparticle excitations in Exciton Condensate

 where $z$=$x$+$iy$.
-For definiteness we consider the simplest case, i.e, in the quantum limit analogous to the London approximation in superconductor, $f(r$=$0)$=$0$, $f(r$ $>$ $0)$=$f_{0}$ (a positive real constant) and the $U(1)$ vortex with vorticity $n$=1.
+From Eq. (\ref{quasi oper}) in Sec.
+IV, we can find that $u_{\downarrow}$ can be neglected.
+Moreover, the numerical results shown in Fig. 5 also give a proof.
+Hence, we only need to consider Eq. (\ref{Eq_zero mode a}).
+For definiteness we consider the simplest case in the quantum limit analogous to the London approximation in superconductor, i.e., $f(r$=$0)$=$0$, $f(r$ $>$ $0)$=$f_{0}$ (a positive real constant) and the $U(1)$ vortex with vorticity $n$=1.
 Moreover, we look for a solution in terms of a spherically symmetric real function $u_{\uparrow}$.
-Note that in Eq. (\ref{Eq_zero mode b}), we must take account of $U(1)$ symmetry in order to get the physical solutions.
-Then Eqs. (\ref{Eq_zero mode a}) and (\ref{Eq_zero mode b}) can be decoupled into the following differential equation:
+Note that in Eq. (\ref{Eq_zero mode b}), we must take into account the $U(1)$ symmetry in order to get the physical solutions.
+Then Eq. (\ref{Eq_zero mode a}) can be simplified into the following differential equation: